adrianblakey/slot-car-ecom/README.md

 There are several parameters to the ESCape32 firmware that can be adjusted to alter motor function.

 When a motor spins up, maximum duty cycle is limited at 10% by default before a full synchronized revolution is reached, i.e. 6 sync'ed commutations have commenced.
 This value can be overridden by the DUTY_SPUP build option.
 The maximum value is 25%.
 Please note that allowing even higher DUTY_SPUP values is possible, but generally it is dangerous as a stuck rotor will lead to instant motor overheating.
-Higher values also degrade smooth spinup most of the times because the motor tends to desync right away and stutters longer.
+Higher values also degrade smooth spinup most of the time because the motor tends to desync right away and stutters longer.
 Another option is FREQ_MIN which is 24kHz by default.
 Setting FREQ_MIN to 48 can help reduce current ripple.

-The default acceleration ramp DUTY_RAMP value is 25 (conservative 2.5%/ms) which leads to 100/2.5=40ms from 0% to 100% throttle.
+The default acceleration ramp, DUTY_RATE value is 25 (conservative 2.5%/ms) which leads to 100/2.5=40ms from 0% to 100% throttle.
 This can be easily increased.
 The maximum value is 100, i.e. 10%/ms.

 It's important that increased DUTY_SPUP has much less effect under load.
 In a real life situation, a motor with a relatively significant load simply can't reach maximum RPM in just 40ms.
 Increased acceleration ramping might speed it up a bit, but with a progressively diminishing effect, so care must be taken.
 On the other hand, too rapid power increase often leads to desyncs in some bigger motors (not our case).
 That is why the default value of 2.5%/ms is somewhat conservative as a one size fits all value.

 Why would you want to override DUTY_SPUP?
 Is it not alright for a motor to sync on moderate power?
-Why and how would you want to override DUTY_RAMP?
+Why and how would you want to override DUTY_RATE?
 Is it not alright for a motor to reach its maximum RPM in 40ms (with no load)?
 If it's not, then what time is okay?
 30ms, 20ms?
 Do the calcualation and go from there.

+### Advance

 All motors and loads are different.
 You can't know beforehand, so you can't really have some bleeding edge values in the hope they will work with all motors and in all conditions.
 Hence, the default settings.